firecat53/keepmenu/docs/install.md

 4. (optional) Pinentry.
 Make sure to set which flavor of pinentry command to use in the config file.
-5. (optional) xdotool (for X) or ydotool (>=1.0.0, for Wayland), wtype (for Wayland).
-If you have a lot of Unicode characters or use a non-U.S. English keyboard layout, xdotool (or wtype) is necessary to handle typing those characters.
+5. (optional) xdotool (for X) or ydotool (>=1.0.0, for Wayland), wtype (for Wayland), dotool (X or Wayland).
+If you have a lot of Unicode characters or use a non-U.S. English keyboard layout, you might have to experiment with these to determine which works properly for your use case.

 #### Archlinux